Yunhai Yugong Yuan: Plot summary

-Set in 18th-century China during the Qing dynasty, the story follows Jin Shiyi, a wandering martial artist.
-While travelling near Mount Mang, he meets Gu Zhihua, an apprentice of Lü Siniang and member of the Mount Mang Sect.
-They fall in love, though Jin Shiyi remains unaware that Gu Zhihua is the long-lost daughter of Meng Shentong, a ruthless and power-hungry fighter seeking to dominate the wulin.
+Set in 18th-century China during the Qing dynasty, the story follows Jin Shiyi, a wandering martial artist first introduced in the previous novel.
+While travelling near Mount Mang, he meets Gu Zhihua, an apprentice of Lü Siniang and a member of the Mount Mang Sect.
+They fall in love, though Jin Shiyi remains unaware that Gu Zhihua is the long-lost daughter of Meng Shentong, a ruthless and power-hungry martial artist seeking to dominate the wulin.

-Meanwhile, Li Shengnan, who traces her martial arts lineage to the 15th-century villain Qiao Beiming, seeks vengeance on Meng Shentong for murdering her family.
+Meanwhile, Li Shengnan, who traces her martial arts lineage to Qiao Beiming, seeks vengeance on Meng Shentong for murdering her family.
 After saving Jin Shiyi's life, she persuades him to help her locate Qiao Beiming's hidden treasures — a jade bow, a suit of armour, a sword, and a martial arts manual — to strengthen her for revenge.
-Li Shengnan is also romantically attracted to Jin Shiyi, creating a love triangle between her, Jin Shiyi and Gu Zhihua.
+Li Shengnan is also romantically attracted to Jin Shiyi, creating a love triangle between her, Jin Shiyi, and Gu Zhihua.

 Gu Zhihua is expelled from the Mount Mang Sect because of her father's crimes.
-Though she later helps her fellow sect members fend off attacks by their enemies, she remains an outcast.
+Though she later helps the Mount Mang Sect fend off attacks by their enemies, she remains an outcast.
 United by hardship, Jin Shiyi grows closer to Gu Zhihua before departing with Li Shengnan to search for the treasures.
 Meng Shentong tracks them down and seizes half of the manual, gaining new powers.

 Three years later, Meng Shentong challenges the orthodox sects to a contest on Mount Mang in his quest to dominate the wulin.
 The Mount Mang Sect, impressed by Gu Zhihua's integrity in standing up to her father, reinstates her.
-Jin Shiyi and Li Shengnan later infiltrate Beijing to rescue their captured allies but are pursued by Meng Shentong, who injures Jin Shiyi in battle.
-They are saved by Tang Xiaolan, the Mount Heaven Sect's leader, who arranges to settle the conflict through a contest at Shaolin Monastery.
+Jin Shiyi and Li Shengnan later infiltrate Beijing to rescue their captured allies, but Meng Shentong tracks them down and injures Jin Shiyi in battle.
+They are saved by Tang Xiaolan, the Mount Heaven Sect's leader who arranges to settle the conflict through a contest at Shaolin Monastery.

-During the contest, Meng Shentong attempts to kill his rivals using explosives but his plot is foiled by Jin Shiyi and he takes his own life after being defeated and cornered.
+During the contest, Meng Shentong attempts to kill his rivals with hidden explosives.
+However, Jin Shiyi foils the plot, and Meng Shentong takes his own life after being defeated and cornered.
 Gu Zhihua becomes the new leader of the Mount Mang Sect, while Li Shengnan, consumed by jealousy, poisons Gu Zhihua and leaves.
 Seeing herself as Qiao Beiming's heir, Li Shengnan duels Tang Xiaolan to settle a 15th-century feud between Qiao Beiming and Zhang Danfeng, whom the Mount Heaven Sect traces its lineage to.

 Li Shengnan wins the duel but suffers self-inflicted fatal injuries after using a risky move.
 Before dying, she extracts a promise from Jin Shiyi to marry her in exchange for the antidote to save Gu Zhihua.
 Jin Shiyi honours her request and cures Gu Zhihua.
-However, feeling burdened by the guilt of letting down Li Shengnan despite her love for him, Jin Shiyi vows never to marry again and parts ways with Gu Zhihua.
+Feeling burdened by the guilt of letting down Li Shengnan despite her love for him, Jin Shiyi vows never to marry again and parts ways with Gu Zhihua.